 We walked around the main center, which was bustling with tourists, locals and families.
 Naturally, I stopped at Brutto Ma Buono for a delicious cup of gelato.
 A cup of gelato in hand, we made our way down the narrow alleys where we came across a mini parade with a group of boys playing drums.
 The boys were quite entertaining.

 Several corners later, we came across Siena Cathedral.
 Built sometime during the 14th century, it features striped black and white details with a pyramid shaped roof, reflecting the Romanesque style.
 As soon as we stepped inside this church, I was captivated by its beauty.

-To get tickets for the Duomo and the museums, you have to go to the ticket center.
-There’s only 1 building that sells tickets and it’s near the Duomo.
-It is literally right around the corner from it and it’s hard to miss it as there are lines outside the building.
-You can buy single tickets for each point of interest or you can buy them in a bundle.
-The bundles are between 15-20 euros and the singles varies from 5-10 euros.
+For tickets to the Duomo and the museums, you must go to the ticket center.
+There is only one place that sells tickets and it is near the Duomo.
+You can’t miss it because there is a line outside the building, and it is literally right around the corner from it.
+The tickets can be purchased individually for each point of interest or in a bundle.
+Bundles cost between 15-20 euros and singles cost between 5-10 euros.

 To be continued…